Bridging Data and Physics: A Graph Neural Network-Based Hybrid Twin Framework: Introduction

 Several deep learning techniques have been used to build this ignorance model.
 Among them, one can mention the use of LSTMs (Long short-term memory) or ResNet (Residual Network) architectures \cite{ghnatios2023learning}, which have a major impact in learning dynamical systems.
 This is possible because, although measurements can only be taken at a few spatial locations, temporal sampling can be performed without limitation, allowing the acquisition of rich and detailed time-series data.
 However, constructing an ignorance model capable of providing corrections across the entire spatial domain remains challenging, because the sparsity of spatial measurements makes it difficult for these models to infer accurate corrections in unobserved regions of the domain.

-An attractive alternative to overcome this spatial correction limitation is the use of Graph Neural Networks \cite{sanchez2020learning}.
+An attractive alternative to overcome this spatial correction limitation is the use of Graph Neural (GNNs) \cite{sanchez2020learning}.
 The main advantage of these networks consists in their capability of learning inherent spatial geometric relations of the dataset, being able to produce predictions for different geometric domains.

+By operating directly on graph structures, GNNs can encode the topology of a physical system, capturing both local interactions and long-range dependencies.
+Another important benefit is its flexibility with respect to domain shape and geometry.
+GNNs are also capable of processing data defined on meshes with non-uniform node density across the domain.
+This is particularly advantageous in simulations where mesh refinement is applied selectively in regions of high gradients or physical interest \cite{pfaff2020learning}, allowing the model to preserve accuracy without enforcing uniform discretization.
+They explicitly incorporate relational information through edges and graph connectivity \cite{battaglia2018relational}.
+This structured representation allows the network to better model conservation laws, interaction forces, and other physically meaningful constraints.
 This technique has proven effective for learning full models of the prediction of complex systems, given known initial conditions \cite{pfaff2020learning}.

+GNNs coupled with FEM proved to be effective for predicting rigid body dynamics \cite{bhattoo2022learning}, elasticity simulations \cite{firouzi2025graph, zhou2024graph}, solids \cite{zhai2025stress}, fluid dynamics \cite{toshev2023learning, dupuy2023modeling, quattromini2023active, quattromini2025mean}, and other practical applications.
 Nevertheless, these models have some drawbacks when the dataset is not expressive enough for the phenomenon to be learnt \cite{han2022predicting}.
 However, in the field of hybrid twinning, since the main objective corresponds to the construction of the ignorance model, the use of GNNs for the best adapted ignorance spatial construction seems appealing.
 Therefore, the novelty of this work is the implementation of a hybrid twin using GNNs to achieve a spatial correction, given by the ignorance model, when considering sparse data points for its construction.

+Importantly, in this work the adoption of a GNN architecture is motivated by the irregular, graph-structured nature of our simulation mesh data, where node number and connectivity vary across samples.
+Baseline architectures like Multi-Layer Perceptrons (MLPs) and Convolutional Neural Networks (CNNs) are poorly suited for this task, as they require data to be forcibly flattened to a fixed size or interpolated onto regular grids \cite{zaheer2017deep, bronstein2017geometric, kipf2016semi}.
+These ad hoc transformations introduce discretization artifacts, disrupt structural information, and do not take into account permutation invariance.
+Because our primary goal is to evaluate generalization across different graph structures \cite{xu2018powerful, battaglia2018relational}, MLPs and CNNs do not naturally support this problem setting.